 (5) A person cannot be required to provide information under this section unless the information is prescribed under section 16.

-75. Enrolment
+75. Enrolment of child, principal’s duties as to

 (1) The principal of a government school is to enrol a child at the school if —